 - a) Parents are expected to inform the School of their child's absence on the day of or before the absence, by a written, dated note, by phone, or by coming into the office with the information. - b) Office staff pass any notification of absences to the teacher in note form. - c) Class teachers complete roll books each day, which are the Attendance Registers for their class(es).
-Teachers record any absences in the roll books, as well as reasons for the absence and any documentation to support the reasons for absence. - d) Attendance data is transferred on a weekly basis into SchoolPro by the clerical officer. - e) The roll books must be readily accessible.
+Teachers record any absences in the roll books, as well as reasons for the absence and any documentation to support the reasons for absence. - d) See the current COVID 19 Management Plan for recording of absences under health restrictions.

+- e) Attendance data is transferred on a weekly basis into SchoolPro by the clerical officer. - f) The roll books must be readily accessible.